What to Bring for the La Concha Hike According to a Marbella Local

 Almost no mobile signal on the entire trail.
 The GPS track must be downloaded before leaving the car park.
 Without internet, you cannot download it once you are on the trail.

-Sun and thermal protection
+Sun and thermal protection: the most underrated

 ☀️ THE SUN ON LA CONCHA IS BRUTAL